Find out about the EU’s circular economy action plan and what additional measures MEPs want to reduce waste and make products more sustainable.

 If we keep on exploiting resources as we do now, by 2050 we would need the resources of three Earths.
 Finite resources and climate issues require moving from a ‘take-make-dispose’ society to a carbon-neutral, environmentally sustainable, toxic-free and fully circular economy by 2050.

-The current crisis highlighted weaknesses in resource and value chains, hitting SMEs and industry.
+The current crisis highlighted weaknesses in resource and value chains, hitting small and medium-sized enterprises and industry.
 A circular economy will cut CO2-emissions, whilst stimulating economic growth and creating job opportunities.

 Read more about the definition and benefits of the circular economy